ZSSW-30: Main gun

 The main armament of the ZSSW-30 is the Mk44S Bushmaster II 30×173mm chain gun.
 Mk44S (Stretch) is a variant of the standard Mk44 gun that can be adapted to fire the 40×180mm SuperShot40 ammunition by swapping just a few components (including the barrel).
 The gun fires at a rate of 200 RPM for standard ammunition, and 120 RPM for ABM and has elevation angles extending from -9° to +60°.
 The gun has a dual feed system and is fed from the left side by two ammunition racks located on the left side of the turret - the smaller one, containing around 100 armor piercing rounds and the bigger one containing around 200 multi purpose rounds, which makes the turret's first stage ammunition rack one of the biggest among similar systems.
 The spent casings are ejected to the front, through the chute in the gun mantlet.
-The ammunition used in ZSSW-30 is produced by Mesko under a license from Nammo.
+The ammunition used in ZSSW-30 is produced by Mesko, with the FAPDS-T being a domestic development and other ammo types being produced under a license from Nammo (the license and technology transfer was a part of the offset for the Rosomak APC purchase).